How to Expunge a Criminal Record in DC | Ervin Kibria Law

 Sealing An Arrest Record When Actual Innocence Cannot Be Asserted

-For cases that fall under “eligible misdemeanors” category (see below) category, the burden is on the prosecution to establish by a preponderance of the evidence that it is not in the interests of justice to grant relief.
+For cases that fall under the “eligible misdemeanors” category (see below) category, the burden is on the prosecution to establish by a preponderance of the evidence that it is not in the interests of justice to grant relief.
 For all other offenses, the burden is on the person filing the motion to prove by a preponderance of the evidence that it is in the interests of justice to grant the motion.

-If the motion to seal is granted under these circumstances, the person subject to the relief is able to honestly and legally deny the arrest or charge to anyone other than: (1) any court, (2) any federal, state, or local prosecutor, (3) any law enforcement agency, (4) any licensing agency, (5) any licensed school, day care center, or other facility involving children, (6) any government employer or nominating/tenure commission with respect to employment of a judicial or quasi-judicial officer or employment at a senior-level, executive-grade government position.
+If the motion to seal is granted under these circumstances, the person subject to the relief is able to honestly and legally deny the arrest or charge to anyone other than (1) any court, (2) any federal, state, or local prosecutor, (3) any law enforcement agency, (4) any licensing agency, (5) any licensed school, daycare center, or other facility involving children, (6) any government employer or nominating/tenure commission with respect to employment of a judicial or quasi-judicial officer or employment at a senior-level, executive-grade government position.
 D.C.
 Code § 16-803.

 Ineligible Misdemeanors